borgbase/docs.borgbase.com/setup/cli.md

 There are many other considerations in installing Python packages.
 If you get an error, make sure you know which Python installation you are using and what permissions are needed.

-## Step 3 – Connect to Remote Borg Repository
+## Step 3 – Create and Assign SSH Key for Authentication
 In this step we will securely connect your machine to the remote repository using a SSH key.
 If you manage your own server or have already set SSH up, you can skip this step.

 Let's start by generating a public-private key pair based on the (currently) most secure Ed25519 standard.